bids-apps/freesurfer/README.md

 ## Freesurfer recon-all BIDS App
 ### Description
 This app implements surface reconstruction using Freesurfer.
 It reconstructs the surface for each subject individually and then creates a study specific template.
-In case there are multiple sessions the Freesurfer longitudinal pipeline is used (creating subject specific templates).
+In case there are multiple sessions the Freesurfer longitudinal pipeline is used (creating subject specific templates) unless instructed to combine data across sessions.

+The current Freesurfer version is based on: freesurfer-Linux-centos4_x86_64-stable-pub-v5.3.0-HCP.tar.gz

 The output of the pipeline consist of the SUBJECTS_DIR created during the analysis.